MahbodHastam/Linstaller/README.md

 ## Linstaller
-Linstaller allows users to install your laravel application just by following the setup wizard like Wordpress or any other CMS.
+Linstaller (Laravel + Installer) allows users to install your laravel application just by following the setup wizard like Wordpress or any other CMS.

 ### 🔧 Installing
 Note: This package publishes a `config/linstaller.php` file.
 If you already have a file by that name, you must rename or remove it.